 - Posting false information or impersonating someone online

-Types of Cyber Harassment
+Types and Examples of Cyber Harassment

 We recommend exploring this resource from the Online Harassment Field Manual for an in-depth look into the different terms and crimes associated with cyber harassment.